hibana2077/wisper_ui/README.md

 3. **Access the Application**:
    - **Locally**: Navigate to `http://localhost:8501` in your web browser to access the application.
-   - **Online**: Alternatively, you can access the application through the hosted version on [Hugging Face Spaces](https://huggingface.co/spaces/hibana2077/wisper_ui).
+   - **Online**: Alternatively, you can access the application through the hosted version on [My Server](https://wisperui.hibana2077.com/).

 These steps will set up the application, allowing you to use the powerful speech-to-text features powered by OpenAI’s Whisper model.